gautamkrishnar/socli/README.md

 ```bash
 pip install socli
 ```
-Use **easy_install** if your python path have a space in it.
+Use **easy_install** if your python path has a space in it.
 [Read more: "Failed to create process"](https://github.com/gautamkrishnar/socli/issues/6):
 ```
 easy_install socli
 ```